africanvisionmalawi/avm-site/src/pages/get-involved/donate/index.md

 Thank you!

-\* You can make every gift worth 25 per cent more, if you are a UK taxpayer.
+\* You can make every gift worth 25% more, if you are a UK taxpayer.
 Please read the statement below and we'll do the rest.
 The tax reclaimed will be used to help fund our vital work in Malawi.

 "I understand that I must pay an amount of Income Tax and/or Capital Gains Tax for each tax year (6 April one year to 5 April the next) that is at least equal to the amount of tax that all the charities that I donate to will reclaim on my gifts for that tax year.
 I will tell African Vision Malawi if I am no longer a taxpayer."